latolukasz/beeorm-doc/docs/guide/README.md

 ## It's all about cache

 Let's say you are using typical ORM in your code, and you need to implement login form.
-At some stage you need to search in users database for a user with provided login name.
+At some stage, you need to search in users database for a user with the provided login name.
 So probably your code looks like:

 ```go
 user := someorm.QueryByField("user_name = ?", userNameFromForm)
 ```

-It's not a real code but just an overview to demonstrate big picture.
+It's not a real code but just an overview to demonstrate the big picture.
 Ok, looks simple right?
-In real life this code can produce a dangerous bottleneck.
+In real life, this code can produce a dangerous bottleneck.
 Every time users try to log in MySQL query is executed.
-Yes, it's fats query (if you add unique index on "user_name" field) but still it's a query that use MySQL resources.
+Yes, it's fast query (if you add a unique index on "user_name" field) but still, it's a query that uses MySQL resources.
 Many developers (unfortunately) may say "and what? if there is a problem we can add more RAM or better CPU".
-"Smart" developers knows that there is a better way to deal with this bottleneck - adding caching layer:
+"Smart" developers know that there is a better way to deal with this bottleneck - adding a caching layer:

 ```go
 var user User